Kraftwerk's Florian Schneider 1947 – 2020: the NME obituary

 For over 40 years, Kraftwerk’s Florian Schneider, who died today (May 6) following a short battle with cancer, worked quietly and dutifully at the frontline of sonic advancement.
-He rarely sought acclaim or recognition and often hiding hid mechanical avatars, considering himself a “worker” rather than any form of star.
+He rarely sought acclaim or recognition and often hid behind mechanical avatars, considering himself a “worker” rather than any form of star.

 Yet his labours changed the world.
-Kraftwerk pivotal central figures in Germany’s late ‘60s and ‘70s krautrock scene (despite often disowning the tag), but Schneider’s wider influence rivals the legends of rock’n’roll, Merseybeat and punk rock. electronica, dance music, electro hip-hop and most contemporary pop all find their wellsprings in the kosmiche electronic experiments conducted by Schneider and his Kraftwerk partner Ralf Hütter at their stations in their secretive Kling Klang studio in Düsseldorf in the 1970s.
+Kraftwerk were pivotal central figures in Germany’s late ‘60s and ‘70s krautrock scene (despite often disowning the tag), but Schneider’s wider influence rivals the legends of rock’n’roll, Merseybeat and punk rock.
+Electronica, dance music, electro hip-hop and most contemporary pop all find their wellsprings in the kosmiche electronic experiments conducted by Schneider and his Kraftwerk partner Ralf Hütter at their stations in their secretive Kling Klang studio in Düsseldorf in the 1970s.

-Via early champions and disciples such as David Bowie (whose Thin White Duke era and Berlin trilogy grew from a love of Kraftwerk’s early albums), New Order, the Numanoid ‘80s pop-bots and Afrika Bambaataa, Kraftwerk became the Beatles of dance music, an influence so intrinsic to modern culture that, beyond the most rustic acoustic sing-songwriter, it’s difficult to imagine an artist in 2020 who doesn’t owe him a debt.
+Via early champions and disciples such as David Bowie (whose Thin White Duke era and Berlin trilogy grew from a love of Kraftwerk’s early albums), New Order, the Numanoid ‘80s pop-bots and Afrika Bambaataa, Kraftwerk became the Beatles of dance music, an influence so intrinsic to modern culture that, beyond the most rustic acoustic singer-songwriter, it’s difficult to imagine an artist in 2020 who doesn’t owe Schneider a debt.

 Born on April 7 1947 to well-known German architect Paul Schneider-Esleben, Schneider was a natural explorer.
 While still at school in 1967, he immersed himself in Düsseldorf’s avant-garde scene, making improvisational, jazz-inflected noise music with groups such as PISSOFF, often playing electronically treated flute or violin.
 He soon met his musical soulmate in Hütter while both were students at the Robert Schumann Hochschule.
 The pair collaborated in a late-‘60s band named Organisation and then with a revolving cast of musicians, which eventually became known as Kraftwerk around 1970.